 On an environmental level, agroforestry's ability to help prevent soil erosion while simultaneously aiding water retention and promoting soil fertility could help provide a solution for areas where rainfal is irregular or might become irregular due to climate change while dense plantations of trees would also help absorb CO2 and regulate local temperature.

-This artilce has been compiled by Mr. Amrit Singh Karki.
-He is a current stuent of M.Sc in Sustainable resource Management at Technical Univeristy of Munich.
-He can be reached at
+This article has been compiled by Mr. Amrit Singh Karki.
+He is a current student of M.Sc in Sustainable Resource Management at the Technical University of Munich.
+He can be reached via email here.